Defence Minister pledges to tackle accommodation for military

 The meeting provided a platform to discuss the challenges facing the media in covering defence-related issues and explore ways to foster better collaboration.

-The minister indicated his commitment to build on the successes of past administrations to ensure that the GAF remained highly trained, well-equipped, and motivated to operate at peak capacity.
+The minister indicated his commitment to building on the successes of past administrations to ensure that the GAF remained highly trained, well-equipped and motivated to operate at peak capacity.

 Outstanding projects